Capillary

-A capillary is a small blood vessel from 5 to 10 micrometres in diameter, and is part of the microcirculation system.
+A capillary is a small blood vessel, from 5 to 10 micrometres in diameter, and is part of the microcirculation system.
 Capillaries are microvessels and the smallest blood vessels in the body.
 They are composed of only the tunica intima (the innermost layer of an artery or vein), consisting of a thin wall of simple squamous endothelial cells.
-They are the site of the exchange of many substances from the surrounding interstitial fluid, and convey blood from the smallest branches of the arteries (arterioles) to those of the veins (venules).
+They are the site of the exchange of many substances from the surrounding interstitial fluid, and they convey blood from the smallest branches of the arteries (arterioles) to those of the veins (venules).
 Other substances which cross capillaries include water, oxygen, carbon dioxide, urea, glucose, uric acid, lactic acid and creatinine.
 Lymph capillaries connect with larger lymph vessels to drain lymphatic fluid collected in microcirculation.

 Etymology

 Capillary comes from the Latin word capillaris, meaning "of or resembling hair", with use in English beginning in the mid-17th century.
 The meaning stems from the tiny, hairlike diameter of a capillary.
 While capillary is usually used as a noun, the word also is used as an adjective, as in "capillary action", in which a liquid flows without influence of external forces, such as gravity.